 3. Record for up to 3 hours (you can “stop the clock” for tea-breaks and comfort stops!).
 You can contribute as many different lists as you like from different areas as long as you don’t exceed the 3 hour limit for each new list.

 4. Send us details of what you saw with photos if possible please: tell us which species you recorded (we can help with identification if you are stuck!), what your name is, and where and when you saw the plants in flower.
 There are several ways to do this - see the box on the right.

-- Download and use the New Year Plant Hunt app, developed for us by colleagues at the Centre for Ecology & Hydrology, which we are trialling for the first time this year.
-Records submitted via the app, once validated, can be added to our database and will help inform our research.
-The app is available for iPhone here, for Android phone here and we hope to have a desktop version available before Christmas.
+- Please try out a version of the New Year Plant Hunt app, developed for us by colleagues at the Biological Records Centre/Centre for Ecology & Hydrology, which we are trialling for the first time this year.

-- You can still post your finds on the BSBI Facebook page but they won't be added to the database.
+- You can also post your finds on the BSBI Facebook pages for UK and Ireland.